Ab initio descriptions of $A=16$ mirror nuclei with resonance and continuum coupling: Calculations and discussions

-Calculated resonance widths for the observed $0^+$ g.s. and $2^+$ excited state are significantly broader than data in the unbound resonant nucleus $^{16}$Ne.
+We predict a resonance excitation spectrum for $^{16}$Ne with a similar level scheme to its mirror partner $^{16}$C, but significant TES's are seen in the $0_2^+$, $2_2^+$ and $4^+$ states.
+Calculated resonance widths for the observed $0^+$ g.s. and $2^+$ excited state are broader than data in the unbound resonant nucleus $^{16}$Ne.
 The resonance width is sensitive to the separation energy of particle emissions~\cite{PhysRevC.103.044319}, and the present GSM calculation of the g.s. energy is more unbound than the experimental datum, therefore broader widths have been obtained.
 However, the present predictions of the excitation energies and resonance widths in $^{16}$Ne are similar to those of the GSM calculations using phenomenological potentials~\cite{PhysRevC.103.044319}.

-Using wave functions, we can analyze the possible mirror symmetry breaking.
-As in Refs.~\cite{PhysRevLett.88.042502,PhysRevC.91.024325}, we analyze the lowest $0^+$ and $2^+$ states in the mirror partners $^{16}$Ne and $^{16}$C. The low-lying states are governed by the $s_{1/2}$ and $d_{5/2}$ partial waves.
-In Fig.~\ref{espe}, we show the calculated effective single-particle energies (ESPEs~\cite{PhysRevC.100.034324}) of the $1s_{1/2}$ and $0d_{5/2}$ orbitals in the $0^+$ and $2^+$ states, and the occupation probabilities of the states on the $s_{1/2}$ and $d_{5/2}$ partial waves.
+In the low-lying states of the odd-odd $^{16}$F and $^{16}$N, due to the magic shell gap above $0p_{1/2}$, the odd neutron in $^{16}$F or the odd proton in $^{16}$N mainly occupies the $0p_{1/2}$ orbital, while the odd proton in $^{16}$F or the odd neutron in $^{16}$N stays in the {\it sd} shell with our defined model space, which leads to negative-parity low excitation levels as shown in Fig.~\ref{fn16}.
+For the even-even $^{16}$C and $^{16}$Ne, the pair of valence neutrons or valence protons stay in the {\it sd} shell defined by our model space.
+Therefore, lowly excited states in $^{16}$C and $^{16}$Ne should have a positive parity.
+Negative-parity levels should have higher excitation energies, with valence particle(s) being excited to the higher {\it pf} shell above the {\it sd} shell or hole excitation in the {\it p} shell of the core.